DataSolutions360/SURFS_UP/README.md

   respect to the precipitation.

   Like with any seasonal business, it is expected to slow down during less warm times.
-  This can be forecasted accurately, to "weather the storm" of fiscally challenging times.
+  This can be forecasted accurately, to "Weather the Storm" of fiscally challenging times.